niolabs/docs/docs/running-nio/locally.md

 <br>

 Back in your terminal, paste the command copied from the create instance modal into the command line to create your project.

-When it prompts you for an optional secure instance configuration, choose Yes (Y).
-Press return for the default on all following prompts.

-> Note: you need nio-cli 0.6.0+ to run this command.

 ```
 nio new LocalInstance --pubkeeper-hostname xxxxx.pubkeeper.nio.works --pubkeeper-token xxxxxxxx
 ```

+> Note: you need nio-cli 0.6.0+ to run this command.
+Type `nio --version` to see which version of the nio-cli you are running.
+You can update with `pip3 install -U nio` or `pip install -U nio` (depending which pip you have in your environment).

+When it prompts you for an optional secure instance configuration, choose Yes (Y).
+Press return for the default on all following prompts.

 Navigate into your new project directory
 ```